fguzman82/CLIP-Finder2/README.md

 1. **Clear Cache**: Removes all preprocessed image data to free up storage space
 2. **Model Profiler**: Runs a performance analysis on both CoreML models across different computational units (CPU, GPU, Neural Engine, and combinations), allowing you to see the performance benefits of the Apple Neural Engine

-## Installation

-[Provide installation instructions here, e.g., TestFlight link or App Store availability]

-## Usage

-[Provide basic usage instructions here]

-## Troubleshooting

-[List common issues and their solutions]

-## Privacy

-CLIP-Profiler processes all data on-device, ensuring your photos and search queries remain private.

-## Contributing

-[If applicable, provide information on how others can contribute to the project]

 ## Acknowledgments

-This project is based on the architecture of the [MobileCLIP](https://github.com/apple/ml-mobileclip) project, which is licensed under the MIT License.
-We would like to extend our gratitude to the authors of the paper: Pavan Kumar Anasosalu Vasu, Hadi Pouransari, Fartash Faghri, Raviteja Vemulapalli, and Oncel Tuzel, for their valuable contributions.
+This project is based on the architecture of the [MobileCLIP](https://github.com/apple/ml-mobileclip), which is licensed under the MIT License.
+An acknowledgment is extended to the authors of the paper: Pavan Kumar Anasosalu Vasu, Hadi Pouransari, Fartash Faghri, Raviteja Vemulapalli, and Oncel Tuzel, for their valuable contributions.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

-## Contact

-[Provide contact information or links for support and inquiries]